15 indicted in SCDC inmates' sextortion scheme targeting military personnel - South Carolina Radio Network

-The United States Attorney for South Carolina announced Wednesday 15 people have been indicted on federal charges involving schemes to extort money from members of the military in a dating scam.
+Federal officials announced Wednesday that 15 people have been indicted for their roles in schemes to extort money from members of the military in a dating scam.

-Five people named in the indictments are inmates at corrections institutions throughout South Carolina.
+Five people named in the indictments are inmates at prisons throughout South Carolina.

-“The prisoners, using fictitious online personas, preyed on service members to engage in online romantic relationships and then extort those service members for money,” said NCIS Special Agent in Charge Drew Goodridge.
+“The prisoners, using fictitious online personas, preyed on service members to engage in online romantic relationships and then extort those service members for money,” NCIS Special Agent-in-Charge Drew Goodridge said in a news conference.

-Some 442 service members lost more than $560,000 in the extortion.
+Roughly 442 servicemembers lost more than $560,000 in the extortion, the indictments state.
 Another 250 people are under investigation in Operation Surprise Party.

 “Prisoners used various social media and dating sites posing as a female, exchanging pictures with the service members,” Goodridge said.
 “After the service member responded, prisoners would then assume the role of the female’s father who claimed the female was a juvenile, demanding money in exchange for not pursuing criminal charges.”

-The service members were led to believe they possessed child pornography.
-The victims held all levels of rank, come from all branches of the military and were stationed at bases and installations throughout the United States.
+He said the victims were led to believe they possessed child pornography.
+The victims held all levels of rank across all military branches and were stationed throughout the country.

+“The scheme was orchestrated by prison inmates who obtained contraband cell phones and then use this access to the internet and set a trap for these U. S. servicemembers,” said the Charlotte IRS office’s lead investigator Matthew Line.

-Military investigators are asking any other service members who may be victims to report the crime.
+Military investigators are urging any other service members who may be victims to report the crime.

 “This operation will continue until we break the back of these criminal networks,” Goodridge said.
 “The message should be loud and clear: anyone who targets our military service members will be investigated and pursued for criminal prosecution.”